sidwellr/Variations/shapes/shapes.md

-# Blurs
+# Shapes
 Variations that ignore the input and generate specific shapes.
+Often called "blurs" because they create a blur effect when used on the same transform with other variations.

 ## blur
 Circle with a bright center.